-- 1. Anyone handling horses must wear boots. - All exhibitors must be suitably attired.
-Boots and helmets are required for all riding.
-Numbers must be clearly visible. - 3.
+1. Anyone handling horses must wear boots.

+- All exhibitors must be suitably attired.
+Boots and helmets are required for all riding classes.
+Numbers must be clearly visible.
+Chaps are optional in riding classes. - 3.
 No horses on the midway at any time. - Exercise times: Open Class 7-8 morning and evening EXCEPT 7:00-7:45 a.m.
-Saturday morning; 4-H, FFA, Grange Youth 8:00 - 9:00 morning and evening EXCEPT 7:45-8:30 Saturday morning. - Horses must be under control at all times NO LOOSE HORSES ALLOWED ON THE FAIRGROUNDS except in the round pen. - All Horses (4-H, FFA, Grange Youth and Open class) must be exercised daily. - 7.
+Saturday morning; 4-H and FFA 8:00-9:00 morning and evening EXCEPT 7:45-8:30 Saturday morning. - Horses must be under control at all times NO LOOSE HORSES ALLOWED ON THE FAIRGROUNDS except in the round pen. - 6.
+Horses (4-H, FFA) must be exercised daily; no longeing. - 7.
 NO RUNNING HORSES.
 No loping horses outside of arena. - No horses allowed outside designated livestock area.
 RODEO ARENA IS NOT PART OF THE LIVESTOCK AREA.